Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-desktop.md

 Congratulations, you've just swapped coins!

-## Stake Luna
+## Stake Odis

-Stake your Luna to a validator to start earning rewards.
-Before you stake, make sure you have Luna in your wallet.
-You can transfer Luna from an [exchange](#receive-tokens-from-an-exchange) or [swap coins](#swap-coins) you have for Luna.
+Stake your Odis to a validator to start earning rewards.
+Before you stake, make sure you have Odis in your wallet.
+You can transfer Odis from an [exchange](#receive-tokens-from-an-exchange) or [swap coins](#swap-coins) you have for Odis.

 1. Open Daodiseo Station and click **Stake**.